CMB2/CMB2-Post-Search-field/README.md

 	'type'        => 'post_search_text', // This field type
 	// post type also as array
 	'post_type'   => 'post',
-	// or checkbox, used in the modal view to select the post type 'select_type' => 'radio'
+	// Default is 'checkbox', used in the modal view to select the post type 'select_type' => 'radio'
 	// Will replace any selection with selection from modal.
 Default is 'add' 'select_behavior' => 'replace'